Shepherding movement: Dispersal

 The Fort Lauderdale Five eventually parted company.
 Derek Prince and Bob Mumford both publicly distanced themselves from the teachings.
 Derek Prince withdrew in 1983, stating his belief that "we were guilty of the Galatian error: having begun in the Spirit, we quickly degenerated into the flesh."
 Bob Mumford issued a "Formal Repentance Statement to the Body of Christ" in November 1989 and was quoted as saying, "I repent.
 I ask forgiveness."
 In the same article, Mumford also acknowledged abuses that had occurred because of his teaching on submission:

 Mumford decided that he needed to publicly "repent" of his responsibility in setting up a system where so many people were hurt by misuses of authority.
 "Some families were split up and lives turned upside down," says Mumford.
 "Some of these families are still not back together."

 This emphasis resulted in "perverse and unbiblical obedience" to leaders, Mumford said.

 In his statement, Mumford admitted that he had not heeded earlier warnings about doctrinal error from Jack Hayford and two others.
-"While it was not my intent to be willful," he said, "I ignored their input to my own hurt and the injury of others." ...He admitted that there had been an "unhealthy submission resulting in perverse and unbiblical obedience to human leaders."
+"While it was not my intent to be willful," he said, "I ignored their input to my own hurt and the injury of others."...
+He admitted that there had been an "unhealthy submission resulting in perverse and unbiblical obedience to human leaders."
 He took personal responsibility for these abuses, saying that many of them happened under his sphere of leadership.

 Australian controversy

 The Shepherding movement within Australia was represented by the Logos Foundation under the leadership of Howard Carter.
-It came to a sudden end when Carter was found to be immoral, although it did persist beyond the peak of the North American movement.
+It came to a sudden end when Carter was found to have committed acts considered immoral in Christianity, although it did persist beyond the peak of the North American movement.
 Relocating from the Blue Mountains of NSW in 1987, its headquarters were in the Queensland city of Toowoomba, providing a conservative and sympathetic demographic.
-During this period Carter was living an extravagant lifestyle which frequently involved first class air travel to North American and other international locations, five-star hotels and many other luxuries.
+During this period Carter was living an extravagant lifestyle that frequently involved first class air travel to North American and other international locations, five-star hotels and many other luxuries.
 Carter drove a Mercedes Benz and lived in a large mansion with magnificent views from the Toowoomba escarpment.
-The Logos Foundation owned and operated with Australian staff, a Bible College and motel in Canada.
-The financial affairs of the Logos Foundation were shrouded in secrecy from most followers with little or no true accountability regarding the vast sums of money that were now involved.
+The Logos Foundation owned and operated with Australian staff a Bible College and motel in Canada.
+The financial affairs of the Logos Foundation were shrouded in secrecy from most followers, with little or no true accountability regarding the vast sums of money that were now involved.